Top 10 Cambodian Street Food: A Culinary Adventure

 Banana Fritters: Chek Chien

-Banana Fritters (Chek Chien) are crispy, sweet treats, deep-fried to golden perfection.
+Banana Fritters (Chek Chien) are crispy, sweet treats, deep-fried to golden perfection, ideal for a street food dessert.

 Recipe